antoinefalisse/antoinefalisse.github.io/_portfolio/2PredSim.md

     - [Paper - mechanical assumptions](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0256311)
     - [Code (Python) -  mechanical assumptions](https://github.com/antoinefalisse/predictsim_mtp)

 We created a tutorial that guide users through the process of generating predictive simulations of walking using the tools we developed.
-You canf ind it here:
+You can find it here:
 	- [Tutorial (Python)](https://github.com/antoinefalisse/predsim_tutorial)